delcroip/dolibarr_project_timesheet/README.md

  - User report by month
  - Project report between dates
  - create invoice from the project report
+ - chrono for task
+ - export report in xlsx

 ## Functionnalities eligible for removal